jcolag/entropy-arbitrage/2025-10-13-disaster-risk.md

 * Ignore for ToC
 {:toc}

-Today, to help me avoid ranting about Christopher Columbus *again*[^ZnydPZ], we observe the [International Day for Disaster Risk Reduction](https://en.wikipedia.org/wiki/International_Day_for_Disaster_Risk_Reduction), encouraging everyone, resident and official alike, to build more disaster-resilient communities.
+Today, to help me avoid ranting about Christopher Columbus *again*[^ZnydPZ], we observe the {% wiki International_Day_for_Disaster_Risk_Reduction|International Day for Disaster Risk Reduction|en %}, encouraging everyone, resident and official alike, to build more disaster-resilient communities.
 In the United States, given that we now have a national government whose solution for natural disasters lies somewhere between denial and bribery, that may resonate a bit more deeply than it has in previous years.

 [^ZnydPZ]:  He lied about his credentials to get funding, treated the natives so poorly that even the Spanish imperial government convicted him and gave him a life sentence, compiled and published a list of favors he believed that people owed his heirs due to his brilliance, went to the grave insisting that he made it to India, only became an American icon because European powers claimed everybody less pathetic, and required an entire alternate-universe history where everybody believed in Flat Earth theory until this Genoan creep sailed to definitely *not* India.
 Oh, and he tried to become an end-times prophet near the end of his life (again, in prison), a totally normal and healthy thing to do.
 You've heard me go through this before, I assume, or you can track down prior years when I couldn't find a better holiday for early-to-mid October...

 ![After the Great Fire of Turku](/blog/assets/Turun-palo-1827.png "A little Spackle and two hundred years will fix that right up.")

-We also *do* have what many of us in the United States now more properly refer to as [Indigenous Peoples' Day](https://en.wikipedia.org/wiki/Indigenous_Peoples%27_Day_%28United_States%29).
+We also *do* have what many of us in the United States now more properly refer to as {% wiki Indigenous_Peoples%27_Day_%28United_States%29|Indigenous Peoples' Day|en %}.

 With that, on to the week's projects.